Skip to Content

 Baking Chocolate (Unsweetened Chocolate)

-Baking chocolate or unsweetened chocolate is 100% chocolate liquor.
+Baking chocolate or unsweetened chocolate is 100% chocolate liquor or cacao paste.
 Known by a bevy of names, including— but not limited to— cacao liquor, cacao mass, tableya, cocoa liquor, cocoa mass, and even just “chocolate.”

 But whatever you call it, this liquid is made from cacao beans (also called cocoa beans or cocoa nibs), and it contains both cocoa solids & cocoa butter in roughly equal measure.
-Unsweetened chocolate is generally used in baking as well as to make desserts.
+Unsweetened chocolate is generally used in baking as well as to make desserts, and is one of the best substitutes for cocoa powder.

-With its higher percentage of cocoa solids, baking chocolate offers itself as the best and simplest substitute for cacao powder.
+With its higher percentage of cocoa solids, baking chocolate offers itself as the simplest and best substitute for cacao powder.
 The flavor can be quite bitter when made with lower-quality cacao, and it can still be used to achieve a dark & richer color in baked goods and desserts.

-Additionally, because chocolate contains more fat than cocoa powder, reduce the amount of fat used in your recipe by a tablespoon per every four tablespoons of chocolate used.
+Additionally, because chocolate contains more fat than cocoa powder, reduce the amount of fat used in your recipe by 2 tablespoons per every 4 tablespoons of chocolate used.

 Chocolate Chips